 Documentation: Specimen: UNSM ZM6290, 5 Jun 1981 Gage Co.

-In the southeast arrival dates are difficult to determine due to the presence of wintering birds; High Counts suggest peak movement is in mid-May.
+Although available data show little if any difference in spring arrival dates across the state, there are fewer such dates westward.
+In the southeast, arrival dates are difficult to determine due to the presence of wintering birds; High Counts suggest peak movement is occurs mid-May.

 - High counts: 142 in Sarpy Co 11 May 1996, 91 of which were at Fontenelle Forest.